 You are expected to take notes during class lecture.
 Good notes can be a helpful resource for you as you are working assigned homework problems and as you are preparing for quizzes and exams.
-Good notes can also be helpful to you when I assign you a practice problem to work in class after having worked a similar problem during class lecture.
 When a portion of class lecture is given through videos (referred to as video supplements), while watching the videos you are expected to take good notes.
 I may collect any assigned video supplement lecture notes and use them as a basis for a quiz grade.